r2ctx/T2-PalmReject/README.md

 - coordinate ranges and palm thresholds are hardcoded for the tested Apple trackpad
 - limited support for thumbing
-- limited support for pinch zooming
+- pinch zooming is a little buggy

 ## Architecture